schmitfe/EI-Clustering/README.md

 `-O connection_type=poisson -O kappa=0.0`).
 Environment variables such as `connection_type=...` are ignored; use CLI overrides instead so configuration changes remain explicit.
-Each data directory receives a deterministic tag derived from the chosen parameters (excluding `R_Eplus`), so you can store multiple configurations without conflicts.
+Each data directory receives a deterministic tag derived from the chosen parameters (excluding `R_Eplus`)—and each tagged folder contains a human-readable `params.yaml`—so you can store multiple configurations without conflicts.
 The default number of focus populations is defined via `focus_count` in the YAML and can be overridden with `--focus-count`.
 Use `--full-focus-system` when you want to fix only the first population and leave every other population unconstrained (classic 2Q − 1